cldeluna/pandas_neteng/readme.md

 Out[2]: numpy.ndarray
 ```

-I would like my list back as an actual Python list and thats no problem for Pandas.
+I would like my list back as an actual Python list and that is no problem for Pandas.

 ![pandas-vlan1ips-list-2019-12-30_07-46-43](./images/pandas-vlan1ips-list-2019-12-30_07-46-43.png)